Church Investment Loan Fund (CILF)

 What is the CILF?

 The Church Investment Loan Fund (CILF) is the lending arm of Eastern Mennonite Missions.
-To cover this banking function, EMM registers a prospectus with the Securities Commission of Pennsylvania annually.
+To cover this banking function, EMM registers a prospectus with the Pennsylvania Department of Banking and Securities annually.
 The CILF is not a commercial lending agency.
 In the spirit of mutual assistance, the fund receives savings from our constituency, pays interest to these investors, and makes first-lien mortgage loans to Anabaptist churches and related agencies, usually at a rate less than commercial loans.
 The Investment Committee which manages this fund has no gifting or granting function since it has fiduciary accountability to each and every investor of savings.

 - Our guidelines allow us to invest up to 75% of the lower of the property’s cost or appraisal.

 - The loan amount should not be more than twice the annual income of the borrower.

 - Total operating expenses should not exceed 90% of average annual income of the borrower.